 Thule is a well-known Swedish company specializing in sports and cargo equipment for cars.
 The company was founded in 1942 in Malmö, Sweden, and its initial product range included kayak paddles and fishing nets.

 Over the years, Thule has built a strong reputation for its diverse product range, including roof racks, roof boxes, bike racks, cargo carriers, strollers, and various accessories for cars and outdoor sports.
-The company’s significant achievements in this field include several key innovations, such as developing the first roof box in 1960, a roof rack system with retractable rails in 1978, and the first bicycle rack in 1981.
+The company’s significant achievements in this field include the first roof box in 1960, a roof rack system with retractable rails in 1978, and the first bicycle rack in 1981.

 Thule products are available worldwide and sold under well-known brands such as Thule, Case Logic, SportRack, and Yakima, which came under Thule’s control after their acquisition.
-The company operates factories around the world, in Connecticut (USA), Shanghai (China), and Beloit (Canada), to meet the needs of its customers worldwide.
+The company operates factories around the world, in Connecticut (USA), Shanghai (China), and Beloit (Canada), to meet its customers’ needs.

-One of Thule’s core competencies is product testing, which includes rigorous crash and climate chamber testing to ensure products meet the highest safety and durability standards.
-Thule also sponsors numerous sports partnerships and professional athletes, reinforcing its image of an active lifestyle.
+One of Thule’s core competencies is product testing, including rigorous crash and climate-chamber testing to ensure products meet the highest safety and durability standards.
+Thule also sponsors numerous sports partnerships and professional athletes, reinforcing its image as an active-lifestyle brand.

 As of 2021, Thule has more than 2,600 employees worldwide and sales of SEK 8.5 billion.
 Thule has played a key role in shaping the mainstream automotive accessories industry from its humble beginnings, particularly through its revolutionary luggage racks and boxes.